zarahaleem/zarahaleem/README.md

 *Hello*!

 My name is **Zara**.
-I am 14 years old and I take Computer Science.
+I am 14 years old and I am taking Computer Science.
 I took this class because I wanted to learn more about programming, etc. This is my first time trying coding and I am very excited to learn more.

 ***